devfile/registry/README.md

 Deployments made locally can be deleted using:

-odo V3: `odo delete component --name community-devfile-registry`
+odo V3: `odo delete component --name devfile-registry-community`

 ## Contributing